Review Guidelines

 1. Initial Review

-• Scope & Relevance: Ensure the manuscript fits within the aims and scope of IJIL.
+• Scope & Relevance: Ensure the manuscript falls clearly within the aims and scope of IJIL.

-• Abstract Screening: Read the abstract to confirm you have the appropriate expertise to review the article.
+Expertise Check (Abstract Screening): Read the abstract to confirm that you have appropriate expertise to review the manuscript.
 If not, notify the editor immediately.

-• Research Question: Assess whether the topic is significant, original, and contributes to the field of Islamic law and society.
+Research Question / Problematisation: Assess whether the topic addresses a significant, original, and well-defined problem relevant to Islamic law, law and society, or related socio-legal debates.

 2. Full Review

-π Are the arguments logical and based on sound reasoning?
+π Are the arguments coherent, logically developed, and critically engaged?

 • Writing & Presentation: